 30.5.2.5 Supply Bids for Metered Subsystems

-Consistent with the bidding rules specified in this Section 30.5, Scheduling Coordinators that represent MSS Operators may submit Bids for Energy and Ancillary Services, including Self-Schedules and Submissions to Self-Provide an Ancillary Service, to the DAM.
+Consistent with the bidding rules specified in this Section 30.5, Scheduling Coordinators that represent MSS Operators may submit Bids, including Self-Schedules and Submissions to Self-Provide an Ancillary Service, to the DAM.
 All Bids to supply Energy by MSS Operators must identify each Generating Unit on an individual unit basis.
 The CAISO will not accept aggregated Generation Bids without complying with the requirements of Section 4.9.12 of the CAISO Tariff.
 All Scheduling Coordinators that represent MSS Operators must submit Demand Bids at the relevant MSS LAP.
 Scheduling Coordinators that represent MSS Operators must comply with Section 4.9 of the CAISO Tariff.
-Scheduling Coordinators that represent MSS Operators that have opted out of RUC participation pursuant to Section 31.5 must Self-Schedule one hundred percent (100%) of the Demand Forecast for the MSS.
 For an MSS that elects Load following, the MSS Operator shall also self-schedule or bid Supply to match the Demand Forecast.
 All Bids for MSSs must be identify each Generating Unit on an individual unit basis or a System Unit.
 For an MSS that elects Load following consistent with Section 4.9.13.2, the Scheduling Coordinator for the MSS Operator must include the following additional information with its Bids: the Generating Unit(s) that are Load following; the range of the Generating Unit(s) being reserved for Load following; whether the quantity of Load following capacity is either up or down; and, if there are multiple Generating Units in the MSS, the priority list or distribution factors among the Generating Units.
 The CAISO will not dispatch the resource within the range declared as Load following capacity, leaving that capacity entirely available for the MSS to dispatch.
 The CAISO uses this information in the IFM runs and the RUC to simulate MSS Load following.
 The Scheduling Coordinator for the MSS Operator may change these characteristics through the Bid submission process in the RTM.

 If the Load following resource is also an RMR Unit, the MSS Operator must not specify the RMR Contract Capacity specified in the RMR Contract as Load following up or down capacity to allow the CAISO to access such capacity for RMR Dispatch.